frederic-perez/AmE-dictionary/data/idioms.md

 __cut from whole cloth__ :two: Entirely fictional or utterly false; completely fabricated and not based on reality at all.
 A reference to tailors who would falsely advertise garments being made “out of whole cloth,” when, in reality, they were pieced together from different cuts. _To be honest, I don’t believe a word he says—it sounds like it’s cut from whole cloth to me._
 __cut it close__ :two: To do or complete something very near to its limit, especially of time. _We’ll be cutting it close, but we should get there just before the movie starts._
 __cut it out__ To stop doing something.
 Often used as an imperative. _Come on, man, cut it out!
 We’ll totally get in trouble if you keep throwing the ball in the house!_
-__cut it__ :three::hammer: _I feel like a rookie who’s been called up to the big leagues and just can’t cut it._
+__cut it__ :four::hammer: _I feel like a rookie who’s been called up to the big leagues and just can’t cut it._
 __cut one’s eyes at someone or something__ :two: To glance at someone or something. _He cut his eyes at me to see if I was looking._ _She cut her eyes at the TV for a second._ _Carmen cut her eyes at her brother, but he ignored her._
 __cut out__ _Cutting out the negative influences._
 __cut someone or something off (short)__